 The Stevanovich Institute on the Formation of Knowledge is delighted to announce an unprecedented set of new courses: XCAP, The Experimental Capstone.
-Designed for upper-level undergraduates, a new XCAP class will be debuted each quarter in 2018-19.
+Designed for upper-level undergraduates, a new XCAP class will be debuted each quarter in 2018-19 and 2019-20.
 XCAP courses, which will be team-taught by faculty from different Divisions or Schools, are designed to challenge students to build upon their UChicago educational experience by adding practice, impact, and influence as important dimensions for undergraduate education.

 XCAP courses will incorporate a variety of topics and frameworks, but inherent in each of these courses are the following three elements:

 - an element of practice, a result in a product, or a measurable impact;